-Thanks to the internet, finding travel deals is easier than ever.
-But with thousands of travel sites dedicated to getting the most for your money, consumers can be overwhelmed by the options.
+The internet has made searching for travel deals easier than ever.
+Although, with thousands of travel sites dedicated to getting the most for your money, it’s easy for consumers to be overwhelmed by the options.

 “One thing we’ve learned in 20 years of online travel: There’s no rule for ‘always,'” said Jared Blank, chief marketing officer at DealNews, a deal comparison site.
 “It’s going to require a little bit of legwork to find the best price.”